IN THE MATTER OF the Pension Benefits Act, R.S.O. 1990,

 c.
 P.8, as amended (the “PBA”);

-AND IN THE MATTER OF a Notice of Intended Decision of the Superintendent of Financial Services to consent under section 62.1(5) of the PBA to a payment out of the pension fund for the Pension Plan for the Employees of the Canadian Labour Congress, Registration Number 0228759.
+AND IN THE MATTER of a Notice of Intended Decision of the Superintendent of Financial Services to make an Order under section 69 of the PBA, respecting The Pension Plan for Salaried Employees of Nakina Forest Products.
+Registration Number 1059161

 NOTICE OF INTENDED DECISION

-I INTEND TO CONSENT FOR THE FOLLOWING REASONS:
+I INTEND TO MAKE THE ORDER FOR THE FOLLOWING REASONS: